Argo Navis: Development of the Greek constellation

 Argo Navis is known from Greek texts, which derived it from Egypt around 1000 BC.
 Plutarch attributed it to the Egyptian "Boat of Osiris."
 Some academics theorized a Sumerian origin related to the Epic of Gilgamesh, a hypothesis rejected for lack of evidence that Mesopotamian cultures considered these stars, or any portion of them, to form a boat.

-Over time, Argo became identified exclusively with ancient Greek myth of Jason and the Argonauts.
+Over time, Argo became identified exclusively with the ancient Greek myth of Jason and the Argonauts.
 In Ptolemy's Almagest, Argo Navis occupies the portion of the Milky Way between Canis Major and Centaurus, with stars marking such details as the "little shield", the "steering-oar", the "mast-holder", and the "stern-ornament", which continued to be reflected in cartographic representations in celestial atlases into the nineteenth century (see below).
 The ship appeared to rotate about the pole sternwards, so nautically in reverse.
 Aratus, the Greek poet / historian living in the third century BCE, noted this backward progression writing, "Argo by the Great Dog's [Canis Major's] tail is drawn; for hers is not a usual course, but backward turned she comes ...".